elena19m/cloud-courses/website/docs/common/load_balancing/_setup.md

 In the base virtual machine:
   * Download the laboratory archive from [here](https://repository.grid.pub.ro/cs/scgc/laboratoare/lab-lb.zip) in the `work` directory.
-Use: `wget --user=user-curs --ask-password https://repository.grid.pub.ro/cs/scgc/laboratoare/lab-lb.zip` to download the archive.
+Use: `wget https://repository.grid.pub.ro/cs/scgc/laboratoare/lab-lb.zip` to download the archive.
-Replace `user-curs` with your LDAP username.
-The password is your LDAP password.

   * Extract the archive.
 The `.qcow2` files will be used to start virtual machines using the `runvm.sh` script.
   * Start the virtual machines using `bash runvm.sh`.